 A new project to build community leadership among communities that are often under-represented in health research has been given a £10k boost.
-The community Health Ambassador programme is led by public involvement network People in the Health West of England Network (PHWE).
+The community Health Ambassador programme is led by public involvement network People in Health West of England (PHWE).
 It has been awarded funding by the National Institute for Health and Care Research Centre for Engagement and Dissemination (NIHR CED) and matched funding from NIHR Bristol Biomedical Research Centre (BRC).

 Under-served communities frequently carry the heaviest health burden.
 There is lower inclusion of people from these communities in health research.
 There are important differences in how different groups respond to or engage with health interventions.
 Outcomes may not be generalizable to all communities.
 It is therefore important to develop meaningful ways to work with these communities.
 In the past they have all too often been overlooked or been subject to one off approaches.

 The team includes Associate Professor Andy Gibson, Dr Shoba Dawson, Carmel McGrath, Holly Ayres and three alumni Black and Green Ambassadors Olivia Sweeney, Roy Kareem and Asia Mohyeldeen.
 The project aims to explore using the Health Ambassador approach to working with these communities to promote participation, involvement and engagement.

 The new project builds on the successful Black and Green Ambassador scheme set up by Ujima Radio and Bristol Green Capital Partnership.
 The scheme connects and empowers diverse leadership and community action on environmental issues in Bristol.
 The team will adapt and develop the Black and Green Ambassador role and apply it to the context of health research.

 The first stage of the project is to identify, adapt and deliver training that the Ambassadors consider important for their new role.
 This includes an introduction to public involvement, co-production, enhanced facilitation, and research evidence and methods.